peihunglin/rmc-spock/README.md

 compiler, whether or not anyone has already installed those dependencies on the system.
-It is intended to run on the development platform of your choice, and currently supports RHEL 6 and 7; Debian 8 and 9; Ubuntu 14.04, 16.04, 17.04, and 18.04; Mint 18 and 19; and Fedora 25 through 29.
+It is intended to run on the development platform of your choice, and currently supports RHEL 6 and 7; Debian 8 and 9; Ubuntu 16.04, 18.04, 18.10, and 19.04; Mint 18 and 19; and Fedora 25 through 29.
 It may work on other Linux distributions as well.

-A secondary goal is to make it easier to test ROSE in automated systems like Jenkins and the ROSE Matrix, by avoiding what has historically been a long and frustrating process of installing multiple configurations of software packages and mixing chosen packages into an environment in a way that's consistent and reproducible.
+A secondary goal is to make it easier to test ROSE in automated systems like Jenkins and the ROSE Matrix, by avoiding what has historically been a long and frustrating process of installing multiple configurations of software packages, and by mixing chosen packages into an environment in a way that's consistent and reproducible.